hashicorp/terraform/website/docs/configuration-0-11/providers.html.md

 `aws` provider.

 Within the block body (between `{ }`) is configuration for the provider.
-The configuration is dependent on the type, and is described in each provider's documentation.
+The configuration is dependent on the type.
+Consult the [provider's documentation](https://registry.terraform.io/browse/providers) for details. in each provider's documentation.

 The arguments `alias` and `version`, if present, are special arguments